 Implications of Non Payment

-If you are unable to pay on time, each lender has their own policies with regards to fees and interest, and how they collect outstanding debts.
+If you are unable to pay on time, each lender has their own policies in regards to fees and interest, and how they collect outstanding debts.
 Some lenders may pursue you by legal means in the event of repeated non-payment.
 Most will contact you by phone or letter in order to rearrange payment.
-Non-payment may result in charges and may affect your credit score.
-Please read the charges section of the lender’s website before finalising your loan.
+Non-payment may result in charges and will affect your credit score.
+Please read the Terms and Conditions of your loan product in full before entering into a credit agreement.

-Continued non-payment may result in your debt being passed to a collection agency, which would add further charges.
+Continued non-payment may result in your debt being passed to a debt collection agency.
+This may result in further charges, which would add further charges.
 You should check with your lender on their collection practices.

-Should you feel that you will be unable to make your agreed repayment on the specified date it is essential that you contact the lender in advance.
+Should you feel that you will be unable to make your agreed repayment on the specified date, it is essential that you contact your lender in advance.
 Lenders may issue a charge for late payments.
-The amount of the charge will differ by lender so please ensure that you read the terms and conditions before entering into any loan agreement.
+The amount of the charge will vary by lender so please ensure that you read the Terms and Conditions of your loan product in full before entering into a credit agreement.
 Late repayments can also have a negative impact on your credit file.

 If you wish to renew your loan, you should contact your lender in advance.

-Please note: You must always consider if a loan is correct for your circumstances.
-If you are feeling that your financial commitments are mounting up and that you are struggling to keep up with repayments each month, the following organisations could be of help: Money Helper or Step Change
+Please note: you must always think carefully before deciding if a loan is right for you and your circumstances.
+If you feel your financial commitments are becoming unmanageable and that you are struggling to keep up with your monthly repayments, the following organisations provide free, impartial and confidential support and advice.
+Contact: Money Helper or Step Change